A frequently asked question is, “When and how did you start writing?”

 On one occasion I prayed, “Lord, if You want me to invest my time, energy, and abilities somewhere else, then please confirm that for me today.”

 My phone rang five hours later.
 A woman—a stranger to me—said, “I’ve never phoned an author before.
 Please don’t think I’m a whacko or a groupie.
 I read your book Moving From Fear to Freedom and it changed my life.
 Today I felt compelled to call you and urge you to please keep writing.
 We need to hear truth.”

 I’ve not doubted my calling since.
 The way I figure, God has made it abundantly clear that I’m to write, and He’ll make it clear when it’s time to stop.

 My articles have been published in more than 40 different magazines including Focus on the Family, Insights Canada, Power for Living, Today’s Christian Woman, War Cry, and Reader’s Digest.

 As an author, I’ve published several books with Harvest House Publishers.
-My work also appears in compilations including Hot Apple Cider, Created for Connection (a Liberty University textbook), the Guideposts annual devotional Moments With Jesus (2014, 2015, 2016, 2017 editions), and the Guideposts Mornings With Jesus Daily Bible.
+My work also appears in compilations including Hot Apple Cider, Created for Connection (a Liberty University textbook), the Guideposts annual devotional Moments With Jesus, and the Guideposts Mornings With Jesus Daily Bible.